 We extend our sincere thanks to all those who welcomed our scholars into their homes and their lives.

-This year, we are delighted to welcome Chinda and Sreylang, who respectively recently graduated from Institute of Technology of Cambodia, majoring in Chemical Engineering and from the Royal University of Phnom Penh in Tourism Management.
+In 2019, we welcomed Chinda and Sreylang, who respectively recently graduated from Institute of Technology of Cambodia, majoring in Chemical Engineering and from the Royal University of Phnom Penh in Tourism Management.
 We are grateful to our corporate partner Credit Agricole - CIB for sponsoring the programme for the third consecutive year.

-After a welcome week to help them acclimatise to London, they will attend intensive English courses for one month.
-From early December, CACIB will welcome them for a three-weeks work shadowing experience in their London office.
-Following the Christmas holiday period, they will have the chance to do more shadowing experiences in their fields of study before returning home at the end of January.
+After a welcome week to help them acclimatise to London, they attended intensive English courses for one month.
+From early December, CACIB welcomed them for a three-weeks work shadowing experience in their London office.
+Following the Christmas holiday period, they had the chance to do more shadowing experiences in their fields of study before returning home at the end of January.
+Impact report coming soon.

 Virort was one of the scholars sponsored in 2018.
 He currently works in QA department as a Raw material inspector at NVC Corporation Co., Ltd, which produces a premium water called "Vital" in Phnom Penh.

 Cheang was one of the scholars sponsored in 2018.
 He found a job shortly after he returned home.
 He currently works as an actuary in a Japanese Life Insurance company in Cambodia and enjoys what he does.

 Kosal was one of the scholars sponsored in 2017.
 He now lives in Beantey Manchey, Sisophon and works on the Road number 5 project (motorway) to connect Thailand to Phnom Penh, for Daiho Corporation, Japanese Company.